swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 @MainActor struct T {}
 ```

-Specifying `default @MainActor` at the top of the file will instruct the compiler to use `@MainActor` as the default isolation for unspecified top level declarations:
+Specifying `default @MainActor` at the top of the file will instruct the compiler to use `@MainActor` as the default isolation for unspecified top-level declarations:

 ```swift
 default @MainActor